cloudflare/cf-terraforming/README.md

 ```
 Usage:
-  cf-terraforming [command]
+  cf-terraforming import [flags]

-Available Commands:
-  completion  Generate the autocompletion script for the specified shell
-  generate    Fetch resources from the Cloudflare API and generate the respective Terraform stanzas
-  help        Help about any command
-  import      Output `terraform import` compatible commands in order to import resources into state
-  version     Print the version number of cf-terraforming

 Flags:
+  -h, --help   help for import

+Global Flags:
   -a, --account string                      Target the provided account ID for the command
-  -c, --config string                       Path to config file (default "~/.cf-terraforming.yaml")
+  -c, --config string                       Path to config file (default "/Users/vaishak/.cf-terraforming.yaml")
   -e, --email string                        API Email address associated with your account
-  -h, --help                                help for cf-terraforming
       --hostname string                     Hostname to use to query the API
   -k, --key string                          API Key generated on the 'My Profile' page.
 See: https://dash.cloudflare.com/profile
       --modern-import-block                 Whether to generate HCL import blocks for generated resources instead of terraform import compatible CLI commands.
 This is only compatible with Terraform 1.5+
+      --provider-registry-hostname string   Hostname to use for provider registry lookups.
+Deprecated: this is no longer needed to be configured for custom registries.
+      --resource-id key                     Resource type and IDs mapping in the format of key to comma separated values.
+Example: `cloudflare_zone_setting=always_online,cache_level,...`
       --resource-type string                Comma delimitered string of which resource(s) you wish to generate
       --terraform-binary-path string        Path to an existing Terraform binary (otherwise, one will be downloaded)
       --terraform-install-path string       Path to an initialized Terraform working directory (default ".")
   -t, --token string                        API Token
   -v, --verbose                             Specify verbose output (same as setting log level to debug)
   -z, --zone string                         Target the provided zone ID for the command

-Use "cf-terraforming [command] --help" for more information about a command.
 ```

 ## Authentication